 All students are aware of a number of staff to whom they can talk in the event of any safeguarding concerns arising.
 The school is committed to ensuring that students are aware of behaviour towards them which is not acceptable and how they can keep themselves safe; this is relayed to students through the Personal Development Programme delivered during form time, assemblies and Citizenship lessons.
-Student planners carry specific information on e-safety.
+Student planners carry specific information on e-safety and there are 'Helping Hands' posters around the school and on every Form room board telling students who they can go to if they have a problem; however, students should be reassured that every member of staff in the school is trained in safeguarding, and are therefore encouraged to approach any member of staff with whom they feel comfortable to discuss any concerns.